SuperOfficeDocs/superoffice-docs/docs/en/custom-objects/admin/edit-udef-layout.md

 1. Click one of the arrows below the list to move the field either up ![icon][img3] or down ![icon][img4].

-1. Click **Publish** if you want the changes to be available to SuperOffice CRM users.
+1. Click **Publish** to make the changes available to SuperOffice CRM users.

 ## <a id="page-1" />Display a user-defined field on the first page